 I couldn’t say it better…so I gladly provide THREE of her posted ideas…with a link to MORE at the end.

 —- BEFORE YOU GO! —–

-COME BACK to Check My PET FIRST AID and SAFETY TIPS – AVOID HOLIDAY HAZARDS! ….and feel free to browse the many other links that may be of interest to you below!
+COME BACK to READ MY PET FIRST AID and SAFETY TIPS – AVOID HOLIDAY HAZARDS! ….and feel free to browse the many other links that may be of interest to you below!